fls-bioinformatics-core/RnaChipIntegrator/README.rst

 The simplest use of the program is::

-    RnaChipIntegrator FEATURES PEAKS
+    RnaChipIntegrator GENES PEAKS

-where ``FEATURES`` and ``PEAKS`` are tab-delimited files containing the genomic feature and peak data respecitively.
+where ``GENES`` and ``PEAKS`` are tab-delimited files containing the 'gene' and 'peak' data respectively.

-This will output two files with the nearest features for each peak, and the nearest peaks for each feature.
+This will output two files with the nearest genes for each peak ("peak-centric" analysis), and the nearest peaks for each gene ("gene-centric" analysis).

 Full documentation can be found at ReadTheDocs: